-Why Did My IVF Cycle Fail?
-What Should I Do Next?
+Why Did My IVF Cycle Failed ?
+What Should I Do Next ?

-Whether it’s your first or fourth cycle – a failed fertility treatment cycle feels terrible.
+Whether, it’s your first or second cycle, – a failed fertility treatment cycle feels terrible.
 Any cycle that doesn’t lead to pregnancy can feel bad.
-That said, when you’ve invested emotional energy, time, and money, your hopes are bound to be higher; and higher hopes mean more frustration when things don’t go as planned.
+That said, when you’ve invested emotional energy, time and money, your hopes are bound to be higher and higher hopes mean more frustration when things don’t go as planned.
 Allow yourself to feel all these emotions and grieve a little before you decide what to do next.

 The good news is that the science of reproductive medicine has advanced so much, that with persistence and the right treatment plan, most couples can eventually get a baby.

-So the big question to be addressed is – What should you do after a failed fertility treatment cycle?
-How do you know if you should move onto another treatment or when to keep trying with the same protocol?
-Here’s what the research and experience of Dr Gautam Allahbadia and Mrs Goral Gandhi has to say.
+So, the big question to be addressed is – What should you do after a failed fertility treatment cycle ?
+How do you know if you should move onto another treatment or when to keep trying with the same protocol ?
+Here’s what the research and experience of Goral Gandhi has to say.

 Age of the Woman

 The most important factor affecting IVF success is the age of the female patient.
 The egg quality as well as quantity starts declining with age.
 Unfortunately, this age related declines begin in your thirties and the decline is extremely rapid once you hit age 37.
 There is little we can do about the age of our patients undergoing an IVF cycle.
 However, at Indo Nippon IVF, we specialize in treating advanced maternal age women and women with poor ovarian reserve with a treatment called IVF Lite or Mini IVF.
 We have seen success in women who had multiple failed IVF cycles, but go on to have success and healthy children with the IVF Lite treatment at Indo Nippon IVF.